 Around 2.2 kilometres in length, their target was roughly oblong in shape.
 Frozen, it reflected light like a comet but something other than dirt and rock lay beneath its surface.
 If the organic readings were correct then this could be humanity’s first proof of alien life, real alien life, larger than bacteria.
 Much, much larger.

 “Once we arrive, we’ll be taking more detailed scans and measurements.
 If possible, a team will be going down to the object itself to take samples,” Starr continued.
 “Same as with any other asteroid, we need absolute professionalism on this job.
 Then we’ll be awaiting further company orders.”

 As they approached the object and matched trajectories, the crew crowded the observation deck.
 A dozen of them jostled elbow to elbow in defiance of company regulations.
 Even Starr, usually as by-the-book as they came, wasn’t going to deny anyone this monumental opportunity.
 Across the outside of the window, itself several inches of glassteel, an armoured curtain protected the interior from solar radiation and micrometeoroids.
 They manoeuvred into position and the shield peeled back.
 Feldman and Gideon bobbed next to one another.

 “Mother of God,” Gideon murmured.

 Religious awe seemed like an appropriate reaction.
 An astonished hush settled over the deck.
-Beyond the mystery object was nothing was a distant starfield, nothing to give it scale.
+Beyond the mystery object was nothing but a distant starfield, nothing to give it scale.
 Feldman struggled to make sense of the size of the object, disorientated.
 If they hadn’t been floating in zero gravity he would have had to sit down.
 What they were looking at was clearly a lifeform, or the corpse of one, but over two kilometres in length.